-If your business is in Connecticut, or if you’re ready to begin making sales into the state, you need to learn about the state sales tax regulations and whether you have an obligation to collect tax from your Connecticut customers.
-The laws concerning these issues in Connecticut are like those in other states, but some specifics vary from one place to another, and so you need to make sure you’re up to date on all Connecticut sales tax laws before you start making sales.
+If your small business is in Connecticut, or if you’re ready to begin making sales into the state, you need to learn about the state tax regulations and whether you must collect tax from your Connecticut customers to meet business tax compliance guidelines.
+The laws concerning these issues in Connecticut are like those in other states, but some specifics vary from one place to another, so you need to make sure you’re up to date on all Connecticut sales tax laws before you start making sales.

-There are no local sales taxes in Connecticut, so the only rate you’ll have to worry about for most sales of taxable goods and services is the state rate of 6.35%.
-A bill was recently debated in the state legislature proposing a 10% increase in the state sales tax rate, which would raise it to 6.99%, but the fate of this proposal has not been determined yet.
+There are no local taxes in Connecticut, so the only rate you’ll have to worry about for most sales of taxable goods and services is the state tax of 6.35%.
 A special rate of 7.75% applies to sales of motor vehicles valued at over $50,000, and a 1% tax is assessed on sales of computer and data processing services.
+Some meals and drinks are also subject to a special rate of 7.35%.

-If you’re selling any other type of tangible personal property, you’ll have to collect at the uniform state rate no matter what part of Connecticut your customers are in.
-Connecticut is also a destination-based state, so that tax rate applies to purchases made in-person at a brick-and-mortar store located in Connecticut, or to goods shipped to an address in the state, whether the seller is based in Connecticut or simply has a nexus there.
+If you’re selling any other type of tangible personal property, you’ll have to collect at the uniform state tax rate no matter what part of Connecticut your customers are in.
+Connecticut is also a destination-based state, so that tax rate applies to purchases made in person at a brick-and-mortar store located in Connecticut or on goods shipped to an address in the state, whether the seller is based in Connecticut or simply has a nexus there.

-Only businesses with a nexus, or significant presence, in Connecticut are responsible for collecting and remitting sales tax on purchases made by Connecticut customers.
+Only small businesses with a physical or economic nexus, or significant presence, in Connecticut are responsible for collecting and remitting sales tax on purchases made by Connecticut customers.
 However, the definition of “doing business” in the state is presented by Connecticut statute as applying broadly, with specific stipulations including:

-If you meet any of these requirements, you’ll have to register with the state to collect sales tax.
-There is also a provision for online sellers, commonly referred to as an Amazon Law, that requires an out-of-state company that makes sales through affiliates located in Connecticut, and that has over $2,000 in gross receipts from those sales, to register to collect sales tax as well.
+If you meet any of these requirements, you’ll have to register with the state to collect sales tax for full tax compliance.
+There is also a provision for online sellers, commonly referred to as an Amazon Law, that requires an out-of-state company that makes sales through affiliates located in Connecticut, and that has over $2,000 in gross receipts from those sales to register to collect sales tax as well.

 Most sales of tangible personal property and many services provided in Connecticut are subject to sales taxes.
 Groceries are exempt, as they are in most places, along with medical equipment and prescription drugs.
 Other exemptions include:

 Most services are also taxable in Connecticut, but certain organizations and individuals may obtain exemption certificates based on their specific circumstances.
-Nonprofits are eligible to receive a waiver at this point, although removing that provision has recently been proposed in the state legislature as well.
+Nonprofits are eligible to receive a waiver at this point, although removing that provision has recently been proposed in the state legislature.

 |January – March (Q1)||April 30|